SunakazeKun/KinopioDB/README.md

 # KinopioDB
 A public modding database for **Captain Toad Treasure Tracker** (Switch and 3DS ports).
-Here, we collect information regarding every object or stage in the game.
-The tools require **Python3.X**.
+Here, we collect information regarding every object, stage and more in the game.
+The tools require **Python 3**.

 # Objects
-Each object has a corresponding JSON file storing its properties in a structured style.
-These files are rather simple to set up and edit.
+Each object has an associated JSON file storing information about its properties.
+These files are rather simple to set-up and edit.
 Here's an example of *Moamoa*:
 ```
 {
     "InternalName": "Moamoa",